 - Gift Cards – Choose gift cards from more than 75 partner retailers, restaurants, and gas stations.
 A few examples are Amazon, Target, Starbucks, Home Depot, Nordstrom, and Applebees.
 Sometimes you even get 'em on sale (making your points worth even more).

-- Entertainment – The Chase Sapphire rewards program gives you unprecedented access to once-in-a-lifetime opportunities.
+- Entertainment – The Chase Sapphire rewards program gives you access to once-in-a-lifetime opportunities.
 Use points to sit front and center at top concerts, shows, and events.
 In the past, cardmembers have even scored VIP passes for everything from American Idol to Fashion Week using their points.

 Here are just a few of the extra benefits that both regular and Preferred cardmembers get: